-All service centres, including the Barkes Corner customer service counter are open normal hours.
-We're continuing contact tracing and frequent cleaning of surfaces at our libraries and service centres, and encouraging physical distancing
+All libraries and service centres are open normal hours.
+We're continuing contact tracing and frequent cleaning of surfaces at our libraries and service centres, and encouraging physical distancing.

 - The free public WiFi sites are available in Katikati, Te Puke, Waihi Beach and Omokoroa from 8am until 8pm, seven days a week.

 - Book Bundle service - elderly or health-compromised borrowers who do not feel able to visit their local library should email email@example.com or phone 07 571 8008 and ask to speak to the team at their local branch to arrange a bespoke Book Bundle which can be collected from their library at a pre-arranged time.

 - As a library member, remember that you have access to thousands of eBooks and eAudiobooks online, as well as newspapers and magazines and a range of online databases for you to explore.
 See our library website for all the details.

 Reserves and playgrounds